Vic Mignogna

 Other animation roles include Broly from the Dragon Ball films, Tamaki Suoh in Ouran High School Host Club, Fai D. Flowright in Tsubasa: Reservoir Chronicle, Dark in D.N.Angel, Kurz Weber in the Full Metal Panic! series, Zero and Ichiru Kiryu in the Vampire Knight series, Christopher Aonuma in Digimon Fusion, Nagato and Obito Uchiha in Naruto Shippuden, Kougaiji in Saiyuki, Ikkaku Madarame in Bleach, Rohan Kishibe in JoJo's Bizarre Adventure: Diamond Is Unbreakable, Hideki Kurohagi in Marvel Anime: Wolverine, Qrow Branwen in RWBY, and Matt Ishida in Digimon Adventure tri.
 In video games, he has voiced E-123 Omega in the Sonic the Hedgehog series and Junpei Iori from Persona 3.
 In live-action work, he has participated in several Star Trek fan productions, including Star Trek Continues, as Captain James T. Kirk.
 In music, he has released eight studio albums and eight audio recordings.

-In early 2019, following allegations of homophobia and harassment amid the #MeToo movement, Vic Mignogna was dismissed from Funimation and Rooster Teeth, though he consistently denied any wrongdoing.
-Mignogna unsuccessfully pursued legal cases against Funimation and other industry professionals.
-Despite a reduction in public appearances following the harassment allegations, Mignogna has since participated in over 60 events and continued to attract large crowds.
+In early 2019, following allegations of sexual harassment from both fans and fellow voice actors amid the #MeToo movement, Mignogna was dismissed from Funimation and Rooster Teeth; Mignogna has denied the accusations.
+Mignogna unsuccessfully pursued defamation cases against Funimation and his accusers.
+Despite a reduction in public appearances following the harassment allegations, Mignogna has continued to participate in conventions and events.

 Biography from the Wikipedia article Vic Mignogna.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.